Aconcagua Operators 2026: Best Guide Services Ranked

 - Less route flexibility than Argentine operators

 Mountain Madness’s technical guiding heritage extends from its founding in 1984 through current operations across Aconcagua, Mexican volcanoes, Bolivia, and other technical-mountaineering destinations.
-On Aconcagua, this translates into genuine capability to run Polish Glacier Traverse and Vacas Valley routes with experienced technical guides, not just the Normal Route that most international operators default to.
-For climbers wanting a non-Normal-Route Aconcagua experience with English-language lead guidance, Mountain Madness is the strongest international choice.
+Generally, on Aconcagua this translates into genuine capability to run Polish Glacier Traverse and Vacas Valley routes with experienced technical guides.
+Specifically, the company doesn’t default to the Normal Route like most international operators.
+Notably, for climbers wanting a non-Normal-Route Aconcagua experience with English-language lead guidance, Mountain Madness is the strongest international choice.

-The pricing at $8,400 for the standard Normal Route and $9,200 for Polish Glacier Traverse sits in the mid-tier of international operator pricing — meaningfully below Adventure Consultants ($10,250) and modestly below Alpine Ascents ($8,950).
-The smaller institutional scale (compared to Alpine Ascents and IMG) means more direct guide-leader access for clients.
-For climbers committed to international operator branding but wanting technical route flexibility, Mountain Madness is the cleanest choice; for climbers focused on the standard Normal Route experience, equivalent operational quality exists at IMG and Alpine Ascents.
+The pricing at $8,400 for the standard Normal Route and $9,200 for Polish Glacier Traverse sits in the mid-tier of international operator pricing.
+Generally, this is meaningfully below Adventure Consultants ($10,250) and modestly below Alpine Ascents ($8,950).
+Specifically, the smaller institutional scale (compared to Alpine Ascents and IMG) means more direct guide-leader access for clients.
+Notably, for climbers committed to international operator branding but wanting technical route flexibility, Mountain Madness is the cleanest choice.

 - Polish Glacier Traverse and Vacas Valley capability